 The Ricoh Group’s businesses are supported by many suppliers.
 Recognizing these suppliers as our essential business partners, we build a relationship of trust with them, aiming at mutually beneficial development.

 Today’s society faces various issues to address, such as those associated with the environment and human rights.
 To help solve these issues and achieve a sustainable society, the Ricoh Group promotes business activities so as to achieve SDGs, upholding the slogan of “Driving Sustainability for Our Future.”
 In order to effectively pursue this goal to meet social expectations, we need to cooperate with the entire supply chain, sharing our group policies and visions with individual suppliers.
-To this end, we have established the Ricoh Group purchasing regulation to appropriately deal with relevant CSR issues involving legal compliance, fairness and environmental and societal impacts.
+To this end, we have established the Ricoh Group purchasing regulation to appropriately deal with relevant ESG issues involving legal compliance, fairness and environmental and societal impacts.
 Using this as a tool, we are working to enhance our efforts on a global scale.

 To operate the purchase activities in impartial and fair manner which is open to all over the world, based on the economic rationality.